arschles/www/content/modules5.md

 go clean --modcache
 ```

->⚠ If you do this, you'll have to re-download app of your app's modules next time you build it
+>⚠ If you do this, you'll have to re-download all of your app's modules next time you build it

 ### Tidying Up 🧹